Best practices for writing cold emails

 Now write the email!

-For a new cold email, start by creating a message template that includes the information that is relevant for all the 50 targets.
+For a new cold email, start by creating a message template that includes the information that is relevant for all 50 targets, or use cold email templates prepared by email marketing experts, and personalize them for your campaign.

 This strategy saves me a lot of time and helps me avoid errors, as I don’t have to write the same things over and over again, which can lead to mistakes.